 Credendo SR continuously monitors the effectiveness of the implemented risk mitigation measures.
-Therefore, the processes shown in Table 35 were established for this risk category.
+Therefore, the processes shown in Table 37 were established for this risk category.

 Risk category / risk Risk mitigation Monitoring process ALM -risk Financial investments issuers are primarily in Europe or other OECD countries.
 Insurance covers are primarily risks in emerging countries Determined in strategy and rules which are obeyed currently.
-ALM -risk Rules to match duration of assets and liabilities by investing in short- and medium term investments The maturity of investments is monitored quarterly The duration of provisions is monitored annually Strategic risk Close monitoring of business trends The quality of internal control and risk management, consistent with the strategic issues confronting A close follow-up by the internal control functions on changing regulatory expectations Keeping track of developments in regulatory changes The tailor-made and up to date IT-landscape should allow mitigating a more important impact/frequency strategic risk

-Reputational risk A communication function that Ongoing monitoring, takes care of external respectively also on the communication concerning basis of complaints and reputation-sensitive topics and reports. acts/reacts in reputational risk incidents.
+ALM -risk Rules to match duration of assets and liabilities by investing in short- and medium term investments The maturity of investments is monitored quarterly The duration of provisions is monitored annually Strategic risk Close monitoring of business trends The quality of internal control and risk management, consistent with the strategic issues confronting A close follow-up by the internal control functions on changing regulatory expectations Keeping track of developments in regulatory changes The tailor-made and up to date IT-landscape should allow mitigating a more important impact/frequency strategic risk Reputational risk A communication function that takes care of external communication concerning reputation-sensitive topics and acts/reacts in reputational risk incidents.
 Adequate procedures for handling complaints with periodic reports by the complaints function to senior management and Management Board on the nature, scale and frequency of such complaints by clients and brokers Training and increasing risk awareness within the organization by the compliance function on the principles of the code of conduct, integrity policy and introduction by the risk management function to the risk management framework.
+Ongoing monitoring, respectively also on the basis of complaints and reports.

-Table 35: Overview of the processes of the risk mitigation
+Table 37: Overview of the processes of the risk mitigation